 There are many tools and variables you’ll need to identify in the price action which can help you find strong support and resistance levels.
 Keep in mind, this is a skill that takes time to learn, so don’t expect to read an article and be a pro.
 You’ll have to build your skills in this over time.
 If you do this right, you’ll find yourself identifying and trading stronger support and resistance levels.

-In our price action course we cover many other variables you’ll need to learn to find the best support and resistance levels.
+In our Trading Masterclass course we cover many other variables you’ll need to learn to find the best support and resistance levels.
 On top of the many lessons we have on S/R levels, we also have market commentary and trade ideas for our members 4x per week where we are identifying the most important support and resistance levels, so you can continually improve your skills.

 To learn more about becoming a member and getting access to these lessons + market commentary, click here.